rust-lang/book/src/ch04-01-what-is-ownership.md

 ### Safety is the Absence of Undefined Behavior

-To start with an example, here is a program that safe to execute:
+To start with an example, here is a program that is safe to execute:

 ```rust
 fn read(y: bool) {}